IzyPro/WatchDog.Echo/README.md

     opt.EchoTargetURLs = "https://localhost:44362, https://payment.myserver.com";
 });
 ```

+>**NOTE:**
+>Package must be Installed on both caller host and target host
+>You don't necessarily need to configure explicit settings on the target host

 ### WebhookURLs - `Optional`
 Comma separated list of Webhook URLs for channels where echo alerts will be sent e.g. Slack, Microsoft Teams, Discord etc.